shitcoinsociety/.github/profile/README.md

 We don't have a corporate website, so this GitHub page has to suffice for now.
 For support and other inquiries, feel free to reach out at support@shitcoinsociety.com

+And don't forget to follow us on our socials and on [YouTube](https://youtube.com/@shitcoinsociety) for the latest news from shitcoin world.

 ## You got one of these?

 <img src="https://github.com/user-attachments/assets/2d148a06-cecb-4bb8-9fcf-984036535ba1" width="400">